-Stromal cellularity describes the number of fibroblasts in the fibroadenoma.
-The cellularity can be variable, and may be slightly increased in younger women.
-On the other end of the spectrum, the stroma of a fibroadenoma may decrease in cellularity over time, in which case it may be called “sclerosed” or “hyalinized”.
+When examined under the microscope, a fibroadenoma is made up of epithelial cells and fibroblasts.
+The epithelial cells in a fibroadenoma connect to form ducts that are surrounded by fibroblasts and stroma.
+Pathologists use the term ‘stromal cellularity’ to describe the number of fibroblasts in the stroma surrounding the ducts in the fibroadenoma.
+The cellularity can be variable and may be slightly increased in younger women.
+On the other end of the spectrum, the stroma of a fibroadenoma may decrease in cellularity over time, in which case it may be called sclerosed or hyalinized.

 A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
 A margin is considered ‘positive’ when the tumour cells are seen at the cut edge of the tissue.

-Since fibroadenoma is a non-cancerous tumor, the report may simply state that the tumour was completely excised, or that margins are negative.
+Because fibroadenoma is a non-cancerous tumour, the report may simply state that the tumour was completely excised, or that margins are negative.
 Margins are only described in your report after the entire tumour has been removed.